scmorrison/uzu/README.md

 * **Page / layout support**: Generate individual pages wrapped in the same theme layout
 * **Actively developed**: More features coming soon (e.g. more tests, AWS, Github Pages, SSH support...)

+**Note**: Uzu is a work in progress.
+It is functional and does a bunch of cool stuff, but it isn't perfect.
+Please post any [issues](https://gitlab.com/samcns/uzu/issues) you find.

 Usage
 =====